 We previously asked church leaders about the following situation:

-The Internal Revenue Service recently issued guidance designed to clarify the tax treatment of employer-provided cell phones.
 As a result the way it views cell phones is now more in line with how church employees use church-provided cell phones.

 The popularity of cell phones has grown considerably over the years as more and more individuals and businesses have seen their advantages as a productivity tool as well as a convenience.
-Nevertheless, the Internal Revenue Service’s tax treatment has been stuck back in the days when cell phones were first introduced.
+Nevertheless, the Internal Revenue Services tax treatment has been stuck back in the days when cell phones were first introduced.
 If you remember that far back, cell phones were much more costly than they are today.

 Fortunately that changed with the enactment of the Small Business Jobs Act of 2010 in September 2010, which removed cell phones from the definition of listed property.